moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 2) Format your USB drive as Mac OS Extended (Journaled) with GUID Partition Scheme.
 Name the drive "USB"

 Optional (if you downloaded the BarryKN Micropatcher manually):
-1) Place the BarryKN Micropatcher on your desktop.
+2.5) Place the BarryKN Micropatcher on your desktop.
 Make sure it is named "big-sur-micropatcher-main"

 3) Open MicropatcherAutomator and enter password.
 4) Wait until the patcher has finished running.
 5) Restart and follow the instructions at step 9 of the BarryKN Micropatcher and continue from there.

-Optional (if you downloaded the BarryKN Micropatcher manually):
-1) Place the BarryKN Micropatcher on your desktop.
-Make sure it is named "big-sur-micropatcher-main"

 # Contact
 ASentientHedgehog#4406 on Discord